intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 So instead, you must base your general rules around *chordal members* and their resolutions, rather than scale degrees and their resolutions.
 Specifically:
 - For chords that have roots separated by a P5:
-    - The *seventh* of the first chord resolves to the *third* of the second chord.
+  - The *third* of the first chord resolves to the *root* of the second chord.
-    - the *third* of the first chord resolves to the *root* of the second chord.
+  - The *seventh* of the first chord, if present, resolves to the *third* of the second chord.
   - If both chords are in root position, the bass voice moves from the *root* of the first chord to the *root* of the next chord.

 Before moving on, take a moment to check these rules against the finished example from above, copied below for your convenience.